-Here at Mace Martial Arts, we offer a holistic training program that integrates:
+Here at Mace Martial Arts, we offer you a holistic training program that integrates:

-- personal protection, physical conditioning, health and fitness.
+- Self-Defense training, physical conditioning for health and fitness.

-- Meditation and energy cultivation to clear blockages, build vitality, and enhance sensitivity and awareness.
+- Meditation and energy cultivation to clear blocks, build vitality, and enhance awareness.

 - Strategies for self-defense, survival, weaponry, effective communication, as well as personal and spiritual development.

-Taught in a progressive, structured curriculum, based on each student’s aptitude and individual needs.
+Taught in a progressive, structured curriculum, based on each student’s individual needs in a friendly, respectful environment.
 Are you ready to change your life?

 Training classes available in person in Seattle and remote online video worldwide!

-Through Vajra Bagua Zhang training, I will help you to:
+Through Dragon Shape Bagua Zhang training, I will help you to:

 - Increase your vitality & immune system